noahsug/json5-writer/README.md

 # json5-writer
 > Comment-preserving JSON5 parser

 json5-writer provides an API for parsing JSON5 without losing comments or formatting.
-It does this by transforming JSON5 into a JavaScript AST and using [jscodeshift](https://github.com/facebook/jscodeshift) to update values.
+It does so by transforming JSON5 into a JavaScript AST and using [jscodeshift](https://github.com/facebook/jscodeshift) to update values.

 ## Example
-`config.json5`:
+`config.json5`
 ```json5
 {
   // actions